Bromine35/GoGuardian/README.md

 # GoGuardian Extension

-For you people that would like to tinker with the GoGuardian filter but don't have the actual extension.
+For you people that would like to look at files in the GoGuardian filter but don't have the actual extension.

+This won't work because there needs to be a separate License extension.

 This was NOT provided by me, got it from `the-currentsilas` on GitHub.